marufk21/Personal-Portfolio/README.md

 # Profolio

-My personal portfolio project showcasing my web development projects, skills, and experience.
+My personal portfolio project showcasing my web development projects and skills.
 This website features a clean and modern design that highlights my expertise and passion for web development.

 Link - https://marufkhan.netlify.app